QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 * the anticipated dynamics for the stream of income accruing to the owners

 * attitudes to risk

 * rates of time preference

-In this lecture we consider some standard pricing models and dividend stream specifications
+In this lecture, we consider some standard pricing models and dividend stream specifications

 We study how prices and dividend-price ratios respond in these different scenarios